benjivrik/JavaBasicQ_As/README.md

 Day 16: Web Scraping with java

-Day 17: Challenge IX - Writing in a File
+Day 17: Challenge IX - Writing in a File ( data coming from the web )

 Day 18: Challenge X - Data Processing - Read and Plot

-Day 19: Mini Store with Employees and Items.
+Day 19: Mini Store : Employees, Items and the Store | Employees.

-Day 20: File Manager
+Day 20: Mini Store : Employees, Items and the Store | Item.

-Day 21:
+Day 21: Mini Store : Employees, Items and the Store | Store.

-Day 22:
+Day 22: Challenge XI

-Day 23:
+Day 23: File Manager

 Day 24: